hje58raf/PP1-Mighty-Matcha/README.md

 ## Project goals

-* Making a static front-end site to present useful information to users/ recruitments, using all technologies that I have learned about so far.
+* Making a static front-end site to present useful information to users/ customers, using all technologies that I have learned about so far.
 (HTML, CSS, Bootstrap and user experience/design)
 * Creating a website that is easy to navigate and easy to understand.
 * The customer experience has to be great on every device and internet browser.
 * I am creating a website for a home-made ice cream shop to offer them a unique and enjoyable experience